-Internal 90kHz RC oscillator(default): Features the lowest deep sleep current consumption and no dependence on any external components.
-However, as frequency stability is affected by temperature fluctuations, time may drift in both Deep and Light sleep modes.
+Internal 90 kHz RC oscillator(default): Features the lowest Deep-sleep current consumption and no dependence on any external components.
+However, the frequency stability of this clock source is affected by temperature fluctuations, so time may drift in both Deep-sleep and Light-sleep modes.

-internal 90kHz RC oscillatorat the expense of higher (by 5 uA) deep sleep current consumption.
+Internal 90 kHz RC oscillatorat the expense of a higher (by 5 μA) Deep-sleep current consumption.
 It also does not require external components.

 The choice depends on your requirements for system time accuracy and power consumption in sleep modes.
-To modify the RTC clock source, set CONFIG_ESP32S2_RTC_CLK_SRC in project configuration.
+To modify the RTC clock source, set CONFIG_RTC_CLK_SRC in project configuration.